 If, as me (and Flameeyes), you get problems with

 scdaemon not running (basically the most common problem), it's easily solved.
-In my case, I edited the
+In my case, I (for KDE4) edited the

 if [ -x /usr/bin/gpg-agent ]; then eval "$(/usr/bin/gpg-agent --daemon --enable-ssh-support)" fi